DSDEV27001/GFWeatherPipeline/readme.md

 ### **Note**

-The geo-coding module was used to verify accuracy of the provided region and country using reverse geo-coding of the latitude and longitude but it does not need to be included in the final project.
+The geo-coding module was used to help verify accuracy of the provided region and country using reverse geo-coding of the latitude and longitude but it is not necessary for production code.

+### **Usage**

+Ensure Apache Drill is running and that the correct paths are specified at the top of the `__main__.py` module  and then run this script to produce the parquet file from the given weather files.

+To run the geo-coding add-on make sure you have met the prerequisites and generated the ForecastSiteCords.csv by inserting the wp.export_cords function into the main script after wp.validate_weather_data and running this script.
+Then run the geocoding.py script.
+Output is written to ForecastSiteAddresses.csv in the Data folder.

 ### **Outputs**